Skip to content

 Gate Lifecycle

-1. terok ssh-init <project> — generate a per-project SSH key (optional for public HTTPS repos).
+1. terok project ssh-init <project> — generate a per-project SSH key (optional for public HTTPS repos).
 The key is only useful if the user registers it as a deploy key on the upstream remote.

 3. Run tasks — online containers clone from gate then talk to upstream; gatekeeping containers use the gate as their default origin